 We’ll start with the most popular of all things to do in Copacabana.
 Okay, it’s not in Copacabana, but it is the most common attraction that has people stopping at this lakeside town.
 Isla Del Sol sits a short boat ride away from Copacabana.
 The island offers amazing Lake Titicaca views, traditional Bolivian charm, and a little insight into the lives of the Inca.

-There are many companies that offer rides to Isla Del Sol daily, so we recommend booking the day you want to go to avoid scams and ensure that the weather is cooperating.
+There are many companies that offer rides to Isla Del Sol daily, so we recommend booking close to the day you want to go to avoid scams and ensure that the weather is cooperating.
 If you have the time, you can stay a night or two there to fully experience the serenity of the island.
 For more info on visiting Isla Del Sol, click here!

 2. Hike up Cerro Calvario for Sunset